 During hot chamber die casting, the metal die casting machine contains the necessary equipment for heating up the metal to a molten state.
 Because it is a self-contained system, it is much faster than the alternative, offering short cycle times, though it is only suitable for a selection of casting materials, including zinc, tin, and lead alloys.

 Cold chamber die casting

 The cold chamber die casting process requires the use of a separate furnace to heat the metal.
-This naturally slows down the process, as the molten metal must be brought to the die casting machine with a ladle.
+This naturally slows down production rates, as the molten metal must be brought to the die casting machine with a ladle.
 However, because a separate furnace is more powerful than a hot chamber die casting machine, metals with high melting points can be cast.
 This method is suitable for aluminum casting.